-- Low level windows and doors are made from materials that prevent accidental breakage or we ensure that they are made safe. - We ensure that windows are protected from accidental breakage or vandalism from people outside the building - Our windows above the ground floor are secured so that children cannot climb through them. - We ensure that any blind cords are secured safely and do not pose a strangulation risk for young children. - We take precautions to prevent children's fingers from being trapped in doors.
+- Low level windows and doors are made from materials that prevent accidental breakage or we ensure that they are made safe. - We ensure that windows are protected from accidental breakage or vandalism. - Our windows above the ground floor are secured so that children cannot climb through them. - We ensure that any blind cords are secured safely and do not pose a strangulation risk for young children. - We take precautions to prevent children's fingers from being trapped in doors.